wellmoonloft/ilus/README-en_US.md

 Fast, concise, and powerful blogging system developed in Golang

-The idea of this project fork heavily from [Halo](https://github.com/halo-dev/halo)
+The idea of this project is inseparable from [Halo](https://github.com/halo-dev/halo)

 The reason of I developed this, it's because Halo's API is too less, and I rearly need these API, so I copied some of Halo's functions and developed Ilus with my own needs

 ## Quick start